cjshelton/blog/_posts/2018-12-01-creating-the-blog.md

 # Setup

 I vary which machine I develop on, but for small development projects like this which aren't tied to Windows, I tend to use my Mac.
-Jekyll runs on Ruby which was already installed on my Mac, along with the RubyGems package manager (I believe they're pre-installed on all Mac machines by default), so I only had to run the below commands to install Jekyll and the Bundler, and initialise a new blank Jekyll project.
+Jekyll runs on Ruby which was already installed on my Mac, along with the RubyGems package manager (I believe they're pre-installed on all Mac machines by default).
+After updating my Ruby and RubyGems versions, I only had to run the below commands to install Jekyll and the Bundler, and scaffold a new blank Jekyll project.

 {:.code-block}
 ```
 sudo gem install jekyll bundler
-jekyll new --blank
+jekyll new --blank \Blog
 ```

 Installation is fairly trivial, and there are good instructions on the Jekyll website for installing on different environments.